MaxwellsDemon/elspleth/README.md

 # elspleth

-Common and specific settings to my various machines.
+Machine settings Like .bashrc and other rc files.

-Like .bashrc and other rc files.
+A repository of idea tidbits.